markrickert/rubymotion-templates/Readme.md

 1. Fork the repository
 2. Add your template or fix an existing template
+3. Generate a project with the template and run `bundle && rake` to make sure the template compiles.
+I will not merge templates that do not compile as blank projects.
-3. Send me a pull request
+4. Send me a pull request